MesterMan03/blog/README.md

 [Astro](https://astro.build), the static site generator used to generate this website, is licensed under the [MIT license](https://github.com/withastro/astro/blob/main/LICENSE).

-The favicon and icons come from [Octicons](https://primer.style/octicons) and are licensed under the [MIT license](static/svg/LICENSE).
+The favicon and icons come from [Octicons](https://primer.style/octicons) and are licensed under the [MIT license](public/svg/LICENSE).

 [KaTeX](https://katex.org) is licensed under the [MIT license](https://github.com/KaTeX/KaTeX/blob/main/LICENSE).

 The [Inter](https://rsms.me/inter/) font is licensed under the [OFL-1.1 license](https://github.com/rsms/inter/blob/master/LICENSE.txt).

-All of the remaining content in this repository is licensed under the [Unlicense](UNLICENSE).
+All of the remaining content in this repository is licensed under the [BSD Zero Clause license](LICENSE).